 Any outside investors will own the company jointly with you and the other founders.
 They have a say in the running of the company, and are entitled to get a share of the profits, known as ‘dividends’.

-You should get legal advice before selling shares in your business.
+You should obtain legal advice before selling shares in your business.